Project-MONAI/tutorials/nnunet/README.md

 ### 1. nnU-Net v2 installation

-THe installation instruction is described [here](docs/install.md).
+The installation instruction is described [here](docs/install.md).

 ### 2. Run with Minimal Input using ```nnUNetV2Runner```

-User needs to provide a data list (".json" file) for the new task and data root.
-In general, a valid data list needs to follow the format of ones in [Medical Segmentaiton Decathlon](https://drive.google.com/drive/folders/1HqEgzS8BV2c7xYNrZdEAnrHk7osJJ--2).
+The user needs to provide a data list (".json" file) for the new task and data root.
+In general, a valid data list needs to follow the format of the ones in [Medical Segmentation Decathlon](https://drive.google.com/drive/folders/1HqEgzS8BV2c7xYNrZdEAnrHk7osJJ--2).
 After creating the data list, the user can create a simple "input.yaml" file (shown below) as the minimum input for **nnUNetV2Runner**.

 ```
 modality: CT